Update: I’ve edited a few parts to make it a little clearer. Same message, just easier to understand. Iteration for the win!

 I was all of 19 at the time and was still working on my first degree, but in those days a bachelor’s degree was not required for work like this.
 That, and no one had any experience.
 So as long as you showed aptitude and had a good attitude, you were given a chance.
 I took that chance and ran with it.

 I worked there for a little over a year and in that time I learned how to support every single thing Apple made from monitors to printers to all of their desktop computers including the G3 and OSs 7, 8, and 9.
 I went from level 1 to level 2 support and then I became the trainer for all new waves starting on the floor.
 I left the company just as the iMacs were coming out and they were pulling their support out of Dallas down to Austin.

 I followed that job with a stint in the print industry (I’ll get to that in a minute) and then to support at 3dfx, which was one of the best jobs I’ve had to this day.
 Turns out, a lot of the people who ran the support center for Apple in Dallas moved to 3dfx to do the same thing for them after Apple went to Austin.
-I was brought on to support the Macintosh video cards but did a stint in support the PC cards first.
+I was brought on to support the Macintosh video cards, but supported the PC line until they came out.
 Funny thing was, I was the only one they hired to do Mac support, which meant at the tender age of 22 I owned it all (6 days a week, 12 hours a day, phones, emails, and forums – the overtime was lovely) and I loved every bit of it.